-We define this oft-used but rarely understood automotive term
+An understandable definition of this oft-used but rarely understood automotive term

 The term “trim” is frequently used by automotive websites and salespeople but is rarely explained to the average shopper.
 Here’s what you need to know to make an educated decision on your next car purchase.

-A trim level (also sometimes referred to as a trim package) is a version of a vehicle model that comes equipped with a set combination of features.
+A trim level (also sometimes referred to as a trim package) is a version of a vehicle model that comes equipped with a combination of features preselected by the manufacturer.
 Higher trim levels come with more/better features at a higher price, while an entry-level trim comes with just the basics at a lower overall cost.

 The biggest difference is that the trim level is determined when the vehicle is manufactured; once the vehicle comes off the assembly line and is shipped to a dealership, the trim isn’t going to change.
-What it is on the lot is what you’re going to get.
+What it is on the dealership lot is what you’re going to get.

 Hopefully this information will make your next car-buying experience far less confusing.

 Aaron is unashamed to be a native Clevelander and the proud driver of a Hyundai Veloster Turbo (which recently replaced his 1995 Saturn SC-2).
 He gleefully utilizes his background in theater, literature, and communication to dramatically recite his own articles to nearby youth.
 Mr. Widmar happily resides in Dayton, Ohio with his magnificent wife, Vicki, but is often on the road with her exploring new destinations.
 Aaron has high aspirations for his writing career but often gets distracted pondering the profound nature of the human condition and forgets what he was writing… See more articles by Aaron.